Second Rot

 I can tell, you know.

-There's no need to perforate my eardrum,
+There's no need to bust my eardrum,

-No need to promise a better future
+No need to promise a better future.

-As trembling rose petals fall on your shoes.
+Trembling rose petals fall on your shoes.

 Our love was spoiled from within -

-Disguising the rotten core.
+Disguising a rotten core.

-One might attend a funeral with eyes closed,
+One attends a funeral with eyes closed,

-Pretend that shovels are crimson roses,
+Pretending that shovels are roses,

-Shedding petals on my doorstep.
+Shedding petals on the creaking doorstep.

-And a memory, welcomed as a summer sunset,
+A memory, welcomed as a summer sunset,

 Might just feel like rekindled love,

-Instead of a second rot.
+Rather than a second rot.

-© 2025 Omikron
+© 2026 Omikron

 Author's Note